Plant Selection Lawns Trees What To Do This Month in the Garden FAQs

 - Prune spring-flowering shrubs after they bloom, if needed.
 (Refer to Shrub pruning calendar and Shrub pruning guide.)

-- Apply broadleaf weed control to lawn, but do not fertilize.
+- Apply broadleaf weed control to cool-season grass lawn, but do not fertilize.

 - Apply slow-release or organic fertilizer, if needed.